Recently, I took 2 weeks off from my business and the only reason I could to do that was because:

 Just asking yourself - do you want to be a physical therapist working to the bone, getting jaded, or do you want to become the rainmaker, employing other individuals, creating jobs, helping patients and changing lives on a much larger scale than you ever imagined?

-The only way to achieve this is by having the right systems in place and as well having the right people who can implement those systems.
+Remember, Its okay to take a break from you physical therapy business as long as you have the right systems in place and the right people to implement it.
 Another key ingredient is to have manuals in place so that if you ever step away from your clinic, if someone from your clinic was to leave or was to quit all of a sudden, you could have someone pretty much take their place immediately.

 One system that I use has been extremely valuable that helps completely automate and improve systems in my business is a very simple task that I have my staff members complete every single day.